Project Dhamma Mudita

 The property has a total area of 7.2 hectares (outlined in red in the picture), consisting of 3.5 hectares of forest, 2.5 hectares of meadowland and 1.1 hectares of building land.
 The open areas are surrounded by a protective forest belt.
 The building land is located in the upper part of the meadow in a south-west exposed slope at about 550 m above sea level.

 Already in the 90s the property was dedicated as a spa area.
 At that time the intention was to build a therapy center but several project ideas failed.
 In January 2017 the Association for Vipassana Meditation acquired the property and the project is now being implemented step by step.
-The name of the upcoming seminar centre is Dhamma Mudita.
+The name of the upcoming Vipassana centre is Dhamma Mudita

 Milestones so far